isolver/ioHub/docs/iohub/quickstart.rst

         myWin.flip()#redraw the buffer

 .. note:: Currently ioHub has support for XInput compatible Gamepads only.
 This includes the
-    Xbox 360 Gamepad for Computers (Wired or wireless) and some models of Logitech Gamepads, such as the Logitech F310 and F710.
+    Xbox 360 Gamepad for PCs (Wired or wireless) and some models of Logitech Gamepads, such as the Logitech F310 and F710.
 To run this example, you will need one of these Gamepad models, or another gamepad that supports the XInput interface.

-    Full XInput Gamepad 1.3 functionality is supported, including reading all Gamepad inputs, setting the vibration state for the two vibration mechanisms in the Xbox 360 PC and Logitech F710 controllers, and even getting the battery status of wireless versions of the gamepads.
+    Full XInput Gamepad 1.3 functionality is supported by ioHub, including reading all Gamepad inputs, setting the vibration state for the two vibration mechanisms in the Xbox 360 PC and Logitech F710 controllers, and even getting the battery status of wireless versions of the gamepads.

-    Note that your computer needs to have XInput version 1.3 installed in order for the ioHub Gamepad device to work. if you do not, when you run your experiment you will get an uniformative stack trace at the start of the experiment.
+    Note that your computer needs to have XInput version 1.3 installed in order for the ioHub Gamepad device to work. if you do not, when you run your experiment you will get an error at the start of the experiment printed to your python console.

-    TODO: Make the error message informative. ;)

     You can check if you already have XInput 1.3 installed on your Windows system by searching for xinput1_3.dll in the c:\Windows directory of your PC.
 If the file